rounakdatta/homelab.setup/README.md

     - The Pi (ARM) setup was very efficient on power and had an external USB-connected HDD for storage.
     - The Pi ran DietPi - a stripped down Debian-based operating system.
 With 8GB of memory, it ran a large number of applications really well, although response times were quite high on average.
 3. Dell Latitude E6400
-    - Migrating to a AMD64 (x64) old laptop was mostly trivial.
+    - Migrating to a x64 (AMD64) old laptop was mostly trivial.
 The Dell machine runs Ubuntu server.
     - CPU, in comparison to the Pi is way more faster and resulted to slightly better response times.
     - Being a laptop, the machine provides battery backup to some extent and also a screen for urgent debugging.
     - However the laptop being decade-old, it tends to heat up a lot and needs active environmental cooling.
+4. ASUS Desktop (gaming PC)
+    - The second-hand-purchases gaming desktop sports i5 7th generation and 16GB RAM (early 2018 model).
+    - Has powerful motherboard with efficient cooling and power unit.
+    - Nextcloud, Photoprism, Duplicati performance has clear visible improvements upon migration to this desktop homelab.

 ## Future scopes

-The current host machine (Dell Latitude E6400) is almost at capacity and I have to be very conservative while deploying new applications.
-While the plan is to upgrade to a more powerful desktop machine, I'm also looking into distributed deployments.
+Oracle Cloud offers high-spec ARM machines at free tier, I'm yet to explore if that offering can be put to good use.
+With that in mind, I'm also looking into distributed deployments.
 One of the main challenges in that is exposing a distributed interface for storage (like Ceph, SeaweedFS etc).
 Another point of future focus would be good metric collection and monitoring setup.